 The high mountain environment of the Bitterroot is beautiful but it is a harsh one to survive year round, leading one of the early inhabitants to remark that, “the only thing you can grow successfully here are jackrabbits!”

-Gavin Duncan, one of four brothers from Ayrshire, Scotland, built the original cabin on the west side of the river that runs through the ranch.
+Gavin Duncan, one of four brothers from Ayrshire, Scotland, built the original cabin on the west side of the river that runs through the ranch, known to us now as Homestead guest cabin.
+When Homestead was renovated in 1972, Scottish newspapers from 1903 were discovered insulating the walls.
 Gavin Duncan raised Hereford cattle, horses and turkeys.
 The east side of the river was part of the Wind River Indian Reservation until 1906 when an act of Congress allowed the government to purchase the land and open it up for settlement.
 In the late 1930’s the President gave unclaimed land back to the tribes, but controversy remain regarding the legality of this move.

 There was much remodeling in the early years and cabins were either moved in or built to accommodate guests.